 The index below includes terms that are frequently used in BRI's resource materials, the Growth Forge software, in the course of performing our services.
 They may often be used by, and in many cases, coined by other experts and academics working in the new business growth and innovation strategy domain.
 We started maintaining a collection of them here for the convenience of our clients.

-All alternative ways a target market can choose to address their need or job — includes direct competitors, substitutes in adjacent categories, potential entrants, and always the status quo or do-nothing option.
+Competing alternatives are all the alternative ways a target market can choose to address their need or job.
+They include direct competitors, substitutes in adjacent categories, potential entrants, and — always — the status quo, or do-nothing option.
+BRI insists on the last one because the most common reason a new offering fails is not that a rival wins, but that the customer decides the problem isn't worth changing for.

 Value network actors who provide products or services that complement the organization's offering and help form a more complete or valuable whole solution for the end customer.